Alignak-monitoring-contrib/alignak-backend/docs/api.rst

 DELETE method (delete)
 ----------------------

-It's required to use *DELETE* method for HTTP
+It's required to use HTTP *DELETE* method.

 All items
 ~~~~~~~~~